 Here Blake shows that a pretty up 'do doesn't have to be too perfect.
 She still has that texture but has tamed it slightly with an elegant headband.

-Channeling Veronica Lake is something Lively does a lot, and it's easy to see why: Old-school Hollywood glamour clearly suits her, as seen on the red carpet at the Met Gala in 2014.
-Getting those quintessential waves does require some skill with a curling iron, but your real secret weapon is a shine spray that won't muss up your 'do.
-Try Aveda's Brilliant Medium Hold Shine Spray ($21).
+Channeling Veronica Lake is something Lively does a lot, and it's easy to see why: Old-school Hollywood glamour suits her, as seen on the red carpet at the Met Gala in 2014.
+Getting those quintessential waves does require some skill with a curling iron, but your real secret weapon is a shine spray that won't mess up your 'do.
+Try Aveda Brilliant Medium Hold Shine Spray.

-In one of her first public appearances after giving birth to daughter James, the actress attended the Gabriela Cadena runway presentation at New York Fashion Week in February, sporting a hairstyle that takes minimal effort but still looks hot—perfect for a new mom!
-It's as simple as tousling in Oribe's Dry Texturizing Spray ($42) right after blow-drying or flatironing.
+In one of her first public appearances after giving birth to her daughter, the actress attended the Gabriela Cadena runway presentation at New York Fashion Week in February, sporting a hairstyle that takes minimal effort but still looks great.
+Simply straighten your hair and use some of that dry texture spray to get the look.

 For another Cannes 2014 premiere, Lively paid homage to Grace Kelly with a perfectly coiffed bun that would do the late princess proud.

 Here's another nod to Veronica—this time, at the premiere of "Savages" in 2012.
 The difference, however, is that rather than leaving Lively's curls ultra-defined, her stylist brushed them out.
 It's a subtle change that adds a different kind of drama.

 Sorry, Blair Waldorf: At the 2014 CFDA Fashion Awards, Lively copped her old frenemy's go-to hair accessory, and it looked good.
 Headbands are big for fall, so why not follow the actress's lead?